Submitted by shana on Sun, 09/21/2014 - 17:57

 The Freedom Center is a support and activism community run by and for people labeled with severe 'mental disorders.'
 We call for compassion, human rights, self-determination, and holistic options.
 We create alternatives to the mental health system's widespread despair, abuse, fraudulent science and dangerous treatments.
 We are based in pro-choice harm reduction philosophy regarding medical treatments, and include people taking or not talking medications.

 The Freedom Center is one of the only Pioneer Valley advocacy groups run by and for people labeled with severe 'mental illnesses.'
-We are also a member of the Mind Freedom Support Coalition International, a United Nations-recognized Non-Governmental Organization network of grassroots groups worldwide working to transform psychiatry and the mental health system, and part of M-POWER, the state-wide advocacy group of people receiving mental health services in Massachusetts.
-We are associated with The Icarus Project.
-The Western Massachusetts Recovery Learning Community grew out of our organizing efforts and is now a predominant resource for psychiatric survivors in the area.
+We are also a member of the Mind Freedom Support Coalition International, a United Nations-recognized Non-Governmental Organization network of grassroots groups worldwide working to transform psychiatry and the mental health system, the Statewide Harm Reduction Coalition, and part of M-POWER, the state-wide advocacy group of people receiving mental health services in Massachusetts.
+We are associated with The Icarus Project and ARISE for Social Justice.
+The Western Massachusetts Recovery Learning Community grew out of years of organizing efforts including work by the Freedom Center and is now a leading resource for psychiatric survivors in the area.

 If you are labeled with 'mental illness,' are a psychiatric abuse survivor, or go through extreme mental and emotional states, we invite you to join us.
 Allies and supporters willing to share their personal experiences are also welcome (mental health staff allies are welcome but should contact us first).
 We alert people to the serious dangers of psychiatric drugs so that they can make truly informed decisions, and we oppose how the system pushes drugs on people, but we support everyone's choice in their own recovery as they define it for themselves.
 We don't judge people.
 Whether you take psychiatric drugs or you don't take psychiatric drugs, you are welcome at the Freedom Center.
 We respect self-determination and choice, and approach all drug use and lifestyle choices from a harm reduction philosophy.